Human trafficking in Belarus: Prosecution (2009)

-Protection
+Protection (2009)

 The government demonstrated minimal progress in protecting victims of trafficking during the reporting period, including a significant decrease in the number of victims identified.
 In 2009, authorities identified 369 victims of sex trafficking, including 35 children, and 29 labor trafficking victims in 2009, a significant decrease from a total of 591 victims identified in 2008.
 The government reported referring only 131 victims to service providers for assistance, raising concerns that the formal, national trafficking victim referral mechanism was not successfully implemented.
-Law enforcement officials generally referred trafficking victims to IOM or NGO shelters – which relied on donor funding – to provide short and longer term protection and rehabilitation; the government referred child trafficking victims to NGOs for assistance.
+Law enforcement officials generally referred trafficking victims to IOM or NGO shelters - which relied on donor funding - to provide short and longer term protection and rehabilitation; the government referred child trafficking victims to NGOs for assistance.

 The government again failed to provide funding for specialized victim assistance programs pledged in a 2005 presidential decree, but provided some in-kind donations to NGOs.
 Victims could seek state medical assistance and some other services, such as vocational training, free of charge, but most victims declined assistance from government facilities.
 Government sources acknowledged that victims were more likely to trust NGOs than government sources of assistance.
 Anti-trafficking NGOs reported little government interference in their operations; they also reported improved communication with government officials during past year.
-In some instances during the reporting period, the government permitted NGO specialists to attend police interviews and closed court hearings upon victims’ requests.
+In some instances during 2009, the government permitted NGO specialists to attend police interviews and closed court hearings upon victims’ requests.

 The government claimed to have encouraged victims to participate in the investigation and prosecution of traffickers.
 The anti-trafficking training center reportedly emphasized the need to avoid coercing victims, which had been reported as a problem in the past.
 There were no reports of identified victims being penalized for unlawful acts committed as a direct result of being trafficked.
-Belarusian law allows for authorities to grant temporary residency status to foreign victims, though no victims chose this immigration relief during the reporting period.
+Belarusian law allows for authorities to grant temporary residency status to foreign victims, though no victims chose this immigration relief during 2009.